 The County permits group homes with six persons or fewer persons the same as single family residences in all residential and nonresidential zones, except in the A-1, I-W and I-L zones.
 The County requires either a use permit or an administrative permit for group homes of seven or more persons.
 Residential care facilities (small) are permitted by right in all agricultural and residential zoning districts and consistent with State law. as well as the C-L, C-N, and C-O zoning districts and requires an administrative permit in the M-X zoning district.
-Residential care facilities (large and senior) require an administrative permit in all of the residential zoning districts as well as in the C-C and, C-O and and and and and and
+Residential care facilities (large and senior) require an administrative permit in all of the residential zoning districts as well as in the C-C_and, C-O_x, and M-X zones.
+Additionally, residential care facilities require a Special Purpose Plan for the Mountain House Community.
+The County has included Program 3-5 to amend the Development Title and Mountain House Specific Plan to ensure compliance for small and large residential care facilities.